ShrishailyaChavan/Language_Translator_Using_Seq2Seq_Model-RNN/README.md

 # About

-Language Translator using Seq2Seq Model(RNN) Python, Keras Sept 2022
+Language Translator using Seq2Seq Model(RNN)

+Used : Python, Keras

 Design Implementation and Prototyping

 Build and devise a high performing machine translation sequence to sequence model(RNN) that will accept English text as input and return the French translation

 • Supervised model development, processing of text data to feed it to the network pipelines, testing and validation of translated output text streams.

 • Developed a Recurrent Neural Network and fully-connected layer to accept and process the sequence of words respectively.

 # Prerequiste :